sudara/melatonin_blur/README.md

 If IPP is not present, it will fall back to a JUCE FloatVectorOperations implementation for single channel (shadows, etc) and Gin's Stack Blur for ARGB.

+Interested in how this all work?
+[I wrote a in-depth article about Stack Blur](https://melatonin.dev/blog/implementing-marios-stack-blur-15-times-in-cpp/).

 ## Features

 *Batteries-included* means it aims to do everything you need out of the box: